guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 #### 2.4 Causal Inference

-The role of causal inference in our approach is to be used to isolate the impact of text for product after having a trained sales prediction model.
+Causal inference in our framework serves to isolate the causal effect of product descriptions on sales, using the trained sales prediction model as a counterfactual estimator.

 When we make a prediction, we input the product features and the text to get score $A$, and only the product features to get score $B$.
 The gain effect of the text for the product is $A-B$.
 The detail framework of sales prediction and causal inference is shown in Figure \cite{fig2}.

 $$ ScoreA = model.forward(productFeatures, textTokens) $$